 Master of Science in Nursing

-The Master of Science in Nursing (MSN) Program provides students who hold a Bachelor's degree in nursing and an active, unencumbered U.S. registered nurse (RN) license with graduate-level nursing competencies.
-Students learn to apply a systems approach to healthcare delivery and effectively apply leadership and management principles, theories, and interdisciplinary collaboration to promote, high quality, safe, and effective nursing care.
+The Master of Science in Nursing (MSN) program provides students who hold a Bachelor of Science in Nursing and an active, unencumbered U.S. registered nurse (RN) license with graduate-level nursing competencies.
+Students learn to apply a systems approach to healthcare delivery and effectively apply leadership and management principles, theories, and interdisciplinary collaboration to promote high quality, safe, and effective nursing care.
 Graduates develop competence related to applying theoretical frameworks, research, and continuous quality improvement to their practice.
 Graduates are prepared to advance their careers as leaders and administrators who can effectively contribute to the improvement of patient and organizational outcomes within healthcare settings.

-*The MSN Program is not yet approved in all states.
-Please go to www.strayer.edu for the latest information regarding program availability.
+The MSN program is not approved in all states.
+Please go to www.strayer.edu for information regarding program availability.

 Area I-Core Component

 , NUR 510

 and NUR 520

 are eligible for transfer credit.
 No more than 13.5 credits may be transferred into program core courses.
 NUR 500

 is not eligible for transfer credit and must be taken in residence.